- What is car insurance reinstatement?

-“Either you or your insurance company can decide not to renew your policy when it expires,” explains Mark Friedlander, director of Corporate Communications for the Insurance Information Institute in St. Johns, Florida.
+“Either you or your insurance company can decide not to renew your policy when it expires,” says Mark Friedlander, director of corporate communications for the Insurance Information Institute in St. Johns, Florida.
 “Your insurance company must give you a certain number of days’ notice and explain the reason for not renewing before it is allowed to drop your policy.”

 State laws vary on the number of days of notice an insurer must give you before the cancellation takes effect.
-But normally, an insurer is required to provide notice within 10 to 30 days.
+But normally, an insurer must provide notice within 10 to 30 days.
 In the notice, the insurer must tell you why it has decided to cancel your car insurance policy.

 However, a non-renewal can also be due to your driving record or your actions that considerably raise the insurance company’s risk.”

-What happens if my car insurance canceled for non payment?
+What happens if my car insurance is canceled for nonpayment?

 Make no mistake: If you are late paying your premium or don’t pay it all, your insurer will eventually drop your policy.

-If your policy gets terminated due to lack of payment, you have two options.
+You have two options if your policy gets terminated due to a lack of payment.

 “You can either try to push back against the cancellation or resolve the issue by contacting your insurer, especially if you think the cancellation may be due to a misunderstanding.
 Or you can start shopping for a new auto insurance policy from a different company,” says Cecilia Beard, a Raleigh, North Carolina-based auto insurance expert with Motor1.com.

-To reinstate your policy, you will likely need to pay your premium in full as well as late fees and/or interest charges that may apply.
+To reinstate your policy, you will likely need to pay your premium in full and late fees and/or interest charges that may apply.

-Pay close attention to the date you receive a policy cancellation notice and the date you are no longer covered by the policy.
+Pay close attention to the date you receive a policy cancellation notice and the date the policy no longer covers you.
 Again, the normal range between the date of an insurer issuing a policy cancellation notice and the date you are no longer covered is between 10 and 30 days.